luisinostrozaf/React/README.md

-Some Reacts projects that im working in
+Some Reacts projects that i've been working in.